Dono-Rossi/CSC208/Notes/ch3_rulesoflogic.md

 |  0  |  0  |  1  |     1     |    1     |    0     |
 |  0  |  0  |  0  |     1     |    1     |    0     |

+On the second-to-last row, all three premises of the argument are true, but the conclusion is false.
+Therefore, this is not a valid deduction rule.